om3tcw/r/soundposts/readme.md

 Or use Audacity:
 To normalize audio in Audacity, select your track, navigate to Effect > Volume and Compression > Normalize.
-Set the maximum amplitude to -1.0 dB or -3 dB to increase loudness without clipping, Listen to the result if the volume is still too peak decrease the "Peak amplitude".
+Set the maximum amplitude to -1.0 dB or -3 dB to increase loudness without clipping, Listen to the result if the volume peaking (the highs are deafening) decrease the "Peak amplitude".
 Once done export as .ogg

 (Or use this site if you're lazy https://www.audio2edit.com/normalize-audio)